nicksungg/clarc_blended_wing_body/README.md

 **"BlendedNet: A Blended Wing Body Aircraft Dataset and Surrogate Model for Aerodynamic Predictions"**\
 *Presented at ASME IDETC/CIE 2025, Anaheim, CA*

 The project introduces a public high-fidelity dataset for blended wing body (BWB) aircraft, as well as a two-stage surrogate model combining PointNet and FiLM-based neural networks to predict pointwise aerodynamic coefficients.

+The dataset is publicly available at: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VJT9EP Also, check out our paper on Arxiv: https://arxiv.org/abs/2509.07209

 ---